ReadyMouse/crypto4cfos/modules/module-2-blockchain/_posts/2025-02-10-key-terminology.md

 - **Mining**: The process of validating transactions and creating new blocks in a blockchain, typically involving solving complex mathematical puzzles.

-- **Nonce**: A random number used in mining that, when combined with block data, produces a hash meeting specific criteria.
+- **Nonce**: A random number used only once in mining that, when combined with block data, produces a hash meeting specific criteria.

 - **Open Ledger**: A blockchain where all transactions are publicly visible, like Bitcoin's transparent transaction history.